ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_steric_patterns.rst

    :align:   center
    :width: 80%

-   Example of the regressions between the global thermal expansion and local dynamic sea-level height for three random grid-cells.
+   Example of the regressions between the global thermal expansion (zostoga) and local dynamic sea-level height (zos) for three random grid-cells.
+The coordinate for each of the grid-cells is shown in the top-right corner of each panel.

 .. _fig_steric_patterns_3:
 .. figure::  /recipes/figures/steric_patterns/predictions.png